afrandsen/afrandsen/README.md

 # Personal website of Andreas Frandsen

 This is the repository to host the static source files of my personal website.
+The content of all pages is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Check it out: [https://afrandsen.rbind.io](https://afrandsen.rbind.io).